+Full name of child

+Date of Birth

+Current permanent address

+Contact Telephone Number

 Which Church do you attend?

 Please tick if you attend church at least monthly

-To be completed by your Parish Priest/Vicar/Minister.
+To be completed by your Parish Priest/V icar/Minister.

 (If there is currently no minister in post a senior church officer may sign)

-I can confirm, to the best of my knowledge, that the above information is accurate.
+can confirm, to the best of my knowledge, that the above information is accurate.

 Signed

 Dated

 Name

 Position

 Address

-The information collected on this form may be passed to schools or to other Local Authorities as part of the admissions procedure.
-The information will be passed to the school to which the child concerned is finally allocated, where it will form part of the pupil database maintained by that school.
-Any personal information you provide will be dealt with in accordance with the requirements of the Data Protection Act 1998.
+admissions procedure.
+The information wi y be passed to schools or to other Local Authorities as part of the II be passed to the school to which the child concerned is finally pil database maintained by that school.
+The Academy Trust will

-PLEASE RETURN THIS FORM to:

-Moorlands Church of England Primary Academy

-Moorland Way

-Belton

-Great Yarmouth

-NR31 6LQ